swnesbitt/starter-academic/content/home/instrumentation.md

 In 2020, the DOW Facility joined the Department of Atmospheric Sciences at the University of Illinois.
 This facility operates

-- 3 Mobile X-Band Doppler radars, 2 dual-polarization, 1 rapid scan (DOW6, DOW7, DOW8)
+- 3 mobile X-Band Doppler radars, 2 dual-polarization, 1 rapid scan (DOW6, DOW7, DOW8)
-- 1 Deployable C-Band dual-polarization radar (COW)
+- 1 deployable C-Band dual-polarization radar (COW)
-- 3 Mobile mesonet trucks
+- 3 mobile mesonet trucks
 - 6 Graw sounding systems
 - PODs and PoleNet surface observing systems, with Parsivel disdrometers and cameras